 i walked the path myself & rewrote my motherhood story.

 now i want to help you with yours.

 Self-care is a daily necessity, not an occasional treat.
 Life gets messy sometimes and it’s much easier to embrace that than to fight it or push it away.
 The freedom and joy that comes when you start showing up as your authentic, imperfect self is freakin’ game-changing.

-Cheers to you, mama.
 You're already so much more than enough.

 cheers to you, mama.

 "And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom."